seqcode/TPCAV/README.md

 3. Function `seq_transform_fn` in utils.py
     - By default the dataloader provides one hot coded DNA array of shape (batch_size, 4, len), coded in the order [A, C, G, T], if your model takes a different kind of input, modify `seq_transform_fn` to transform the input

-    > NOTE: you can modify your final output tensor to specifically explain certain transformation of your output, for example, you can take weighted sum of base pair resolution signal prediction to emphasize high signal region.

 - Compute CAVs on your model, example command: